-Kids Come First is a support forum for separated parents.
+Kids Come First is a support workshop for Separated Parents.

 What’s it all about?

-Kids Come First is a community interest company delivering specialist support workshops for separated parents within a caring, confidential forum.
+Kids Come First is a community interest, not-for-profit company delivering specialist support workshops for separated parents within a caring, confidential forum environment.

-We offer professional, affordable training, guidance & advice for parents experiencing separation, divorce or relationship breakdown that focuses on the needs of their children during this difficult time.
+We offer professional, affordable guidance for parents experiencing family breakdown, focusing on the needs of their children during this difficult time.

-By providing the right support & guidance when you need it most, we aim to help you cope – so your children can too!
+By providing you with the right support & guidance at the time you need it most, we will help you cope better – so your children can too!